 Note: Ultimaker does not use any consumer services from Google and has contracts in place to ensure all Ultimaker data are kept private.
 Ultimaker uses the Virtual Private Cloud (VPC) functionality of GCP to segregate all network traffic.
 More details about security and privacy at Google Cloud can be found here.

 Ultimaker Cloud inherits the reliability of Google Cloud.
 More details can be found here.
 In addition data is backed up every three hours, encrypted and stored offline.
 In the unlikely event of data loss Ultimaker will be able to recover the data accordingly.
+Restore is tested on a regular basis when changes with major impact are deployed that can not be reverted (and restore is required)

 Note: Backup is not available for any data intentionally deleted.
 Once you have deleted your data this cannot be recovered.